bwann/bbs/wildcat/README.md

 ### catX.bat

 These are started individually to start each node.
-A variety of enviornment variables are set for Wildcat, Netfoss, and some games such as Tradewars to handle multiplayer functions.
+A variety of environment variables are set for Wildcat, Netfoss, and some games such as Tradewars to handle multiplayer functions.

+I just start these up on with shortcuts in the Startup program group.

+- Nodes 1, 2, 3 - real modems to handle dial-up callers
+- Node 4 - direct serial connection to a Cisco router acting as a X.25 PAD for visitors from Telebahn X.25 network
+- Node 5-9 - inbound telnet connections
+- Node 10 - local sysop node
+- Node 0 doesn't work here since we're not actually running SHARE.EXE

 There's a ridiculous amount of copypasta code in here that's duplicated between all the CATX.BAT files that could just be refactored into another